Pankajarya1058/DevOps-Interview-question-answer/Monitoring_and_observability/Monitoring_&_Observability.md

 ## USE Method
 - This method is useful for analyzing infrastructure and resources.
-- This method is associated with Brendan Gregg and is commonly used in infrastructure performance analysis.
+- This method is commonly used in infrastructure performance analysis.
   ```
   U → Utilization
   S → Saturation